Research Software Engineering Summer School

 -

-Monday: An evening reception, to welcome you and give you a chance to network with teaching staff and other participants.
-Drinks (alcoholic and non-alcoholic) and snacks will be provided.
+- Monday: An evening reception, to welcome you and give you a chance to network with other participants and teaching staff.

 - Accommodation